expressjs/express/Readme.md

 ## Performance

-  Extensive performance enhancements have not yet been made, since we are focusing on the framework it-self at the moment.
+  Extensive performance enhancements have not yet been made, since we are focusing on the framework itself at the moment.

   However if you are interested view the premature [benchmarks for Express framework](http://vision-media.ca/resources/nodejs/express-nodejs-web-development-framework-performance).